Why Intensive Treatment for Obsessive-compulsive and Anxiety disorders works

 Emmelkamp P & Rabbie, DM.
 Psychological treatment of obsessive-compulsive disorder.
 Book Chapter in Biological Psychiatry.
 1981

 Jónsson H. and colleagues.
 Intensive cognitive behavioural therapy for obsessive-compulsive disorder: A systematic review and meta-analysis.
-In Journla of Obsessive-Compulsive and Related Disorders.
+In Journal of Obsessive-Compulsive and Related Disorders.
 2015 Vol 6, pgs 83-96.

 Marks, IM, Hodgson, R, & Rachman, SJ.
 Treatment of Chronic Obsessive-Compulsive Neurosis by in-vivo Exposure A Two-Year Follow-up and Issues in Treatment.
 In The British Journal of Psychiatry.
 1975 Volume 127, Issue 4, pgs 349-364.

 Meyer V. Modification of expectations in cases with obsessional rituals.
-In Behaviour Research and Therapy. (also known as BRAT ;) 1966 Vol 4, 273–280.
+In Behaviour Research and Therapy.
+1966 Vol 4, 273–280.

 Steketee G Behavioral Social Work with Obsessive-Compulsive Disorder.
 In Journal of Social Service Research.
 1987 10:2-4, 53-72